Fourth Universalist Society:

 The Church of the Divine Paternity would continue to make eyebrow-raising decisions in the period of the early 20th century.
 In the 1920s, many administrative changes occurred within the church.
 Rev. Hall had resigned, and Rev. Joseph Fort Newton replaced him.
 Around this time, history was made with the first woman appointed as a minister within the church and indeed in Manhattan, to assist the new Rev Newton.
 Helene Ulrich, who wept when she was ordained, was later appointed to the 53rd Street branch of the congregation (New York Herald, March 4, 1922).

 The church hosted the West Side Unitarian Church, with Charles F. Potter as pastor, while they were searching for a new sanctuary.
-The Unitarian Church previously convened at 244 Cathedral Parkway and planned to construct a purpose-built church at 550 West 110th Street (Congregation Ramath Orah now meets here), but plans fell through when the congregation began to experience financial struggles, with the final nail in the coffin being the onset of the Great Depression.
+The Unitarian Church previously convened at 244 Cathedral Parkway and planned to construct a purpose-built church at 550 West 110th Street (now Congregation Ramath Orah), but plans fell through when the congregation began to experience financial struggles, with the final nail in the coffin being the onset of the Great Depression.
 They began meeting at the Church of the Divine Paternity in the Spring of 1931, and members discussed a union with the society, but nothing materialized.

 Rabbi Wise defended the controversial decision seen by his congregation, to unite with the Unitarians and Universalists, stating the services were not a ‘union of the religions but unity among the religious’